Pwn9/PHPWebSocket/README.md

 standards, and then by making it into an even easier to use framework websocket for PHP without the complexity of setting up something like Ratchet.

+The "BetterPHPWebSocket" is code I found somewhere, trying to locate attribution for it.. this just feels like better code, handshaking works better, messages work better, it uses JSON and has multi-user already built-in such that, I think moving forward I will be a new class based on this example.